 Why It's a Natural Treasure

-The Nature Conservancy’s 1,000-acre Kitty Todd Preserve is a centerpiece of the Oak Openings Region, a 130-square-mile complex of oak savanna and wet prairie that developed on sand and clay deposited by glacial Lake Warren.
+The Nature Conservancy’s 1,000-acre Kitty Todd Nature Preserve is a centerpiece of the Oak Openings Region, a 130-square-mile complex of oak savanna and wet prairie that developed on sand and clay deposited by glacial Lake Warren.

 Kitty Todd Preserve is composed of low-lying wetlands and windblown sand dunes populated by prairie, oak savanna and woodland.
 The preserve is home to the globally endangered black oak savanna community and boasts one of the highest concentrations of rare species of any nature preserve in the state.
 Notable species include the lark sparrow, Karner blue butterfly and wild lupine.